qasimbatrawi/MIPS-Assembly-Linear-Equations-Solver-Using-Cramer-s-Rule/README.md

 # Computer Architecture Project
-MIPS Assembly of a System of Linear Equations Solver Using Cramer's Rule
+MIPS Assembly Implementaion of a System of Linear Equations Solver Using Cramer's Rule